 The Latest: Police say 2 dead in S. Korean protests

-There are 3 comments on the News9 Oklahoma City story from 16 hrs ago, titled The Latest: Police say 2 dead in S. Korean protests.
-In it, News9 Oklahoma City reports that:
+There are 3 comments on the WZVN-TV Fort Myers story from 11 hrs ago, titled The Latest: Police say 2 dead in S. Korean protests.
+In it, WZVN-TV Fort Myers reports that:

 A protester wearing a mask, attends during a rally calling for impeachment of President Park Geun-hye near the Constitutional Court in Seoul, South Korea, Friday, March 10, 2017.
 People gathered Friday ahead of a court ruling on... .